 First, we have to have a Debian instance running and attached to a usb device.
 Raspberry Pi is a good candidate for this option.
 Especially, if running with a wifi adapter.
 Then, it is possible to setup the usb dongle in the most central location.
 Thus, optimizing for use and access to associated devices.

-Install usbip and usbutils
+1.a – Install usbip and usbutils

 sudo apt install -y usbip usbutils